-Record
+Educational Records and Student Information Policy

+I. DEFINITIONS

 1. Education Record

 An education record is any information recorded in any way, including, but not limited to, handwriting, print, computer media, video or audio tape, film, microfilm, and microfiche containing information directly relating to a student that is maintained by Los Angeles Leadership Primary Academy or by a party acting for Los Angeles Leadership Primary Academy.
 Such information includes, but is not limited to: